yangt1013/MMEF/README.md

 ## Training

-1. Download datatsets for GLPM (e.g. MAR-ships, CIB-ships, game-of-ships etc) and organize the structure as follows:
+1. Download datatsets for MMEF (e.g. MAR-ships, CIB-ships, game-of-ships etc) and organize the structure as follows:
 ```bash
 dataset